snpsuen/XDP_LBDSR_Enhance/README.md

 ![Delivery Of Workloads Through Direct Server Return](XDP_DSR_LoadBalancer01_p1.png)

-### Set up and Experimentation
+### Setup and Experimentation

-Meanwhile, you may follow the readme of the [earlier repo](https://github.com/snpsuen/XDP_DSR_Load_Balancer) to set up a testbed based on docker containers and experiment with the sample use case.
-A more specific set of readme instructions will be provided soon.
+A testbed of docker containers is set up for experimentation with the use case example.
+The steps are pretty much the same a those of the [earlier repo](https://github.com/snpsuen/XDP_DSR_Load_Balancer) To start with, a Linux VM or a [Killercoda Ubuntu Playground](https://killercoda.com/playgrounds/scenario/ubuntu is ready to serve the purpose of hosting the testbed containers.